Frequently Asked Questions

 When may I begin the program?

-Students may begin the program with the first unit of experiential learning (Ministry Coaching, Preaching Consultation, or Spiritual Direction), offered in the Fall, Spring, and Summer.
+Students may begin the program with the first unit of experiential learning (Ministry Coaching, Preaching Consultation, or Spiritual Practice), offered in the Fall, Spring, and Summer.
 Seminars are offered in June/July each year, with the possibility of January offerings, depending on enrollment.

 How often will I need to be on campus?

-Residency required on the McAfee School of Theology campus is limited to the three seminars (Monday through Friday for 2 weeks on campus) and a two week final project thesis workshop.
+Residency required on the McAfee School of Theology at Mercer University Atlanta campus is limited to the three seminars (Monday through Friday for 2 weeks on campus) and a two week final project thesis workshop.
 Candidates are welcome to spend whatever additional time they wish for such purposes as library research, faculty consultation, preparation of workshop or final project thesis materials, and independent study.
 A final oral examination over your completed Project Thesis will require a trip to the campus.

 How do I apply?